 This is a right side varicocele.
 It was palpable and quite large on exam.
 Varicoceles are more common on the left side only, but can occur on both sides.
 Varicoceles on the right side only are very rare.
-Occasionally, varicoceles can recur after a varicocelectomy--the surgery to fix varicoceles.
-They may recur due to the presence of gubernacular veins, or veins that run in a structure just under the testicle.

 This patient had a large left varicocele.
 The color images reflect blood flowing through the veins.
 I use a doppler ultrasound unit in my office to detect the blood flow.